 - Launch the Run application (press Windows + R button).
 Type in “devmgmt.msc”.
 This will launch your computer’s device manager and all the devices connected to your computer will be listed here.
 Ensure that you have connected your Xbox One controller prior to following this step so it shows up among the list of devices.

-- Now locate your Xbox One controller (if will most probably be in Xbox adapter windows).
-Once you locate it, right click on it and click on Properties.
+- Now locate your Xbox One controller (it will most probably be in Xbox adapter windows).
+Once you locate it, right-click on it and click on Properties.

 - Once in the Properties, select the tab of Power Management.
 Here you will see two tick boxes.
 The first one will say “Allow the computer to turn off this device to save power”.
 Make sure that the option is unchecked.